-No impairment of goodwill has occurred during the years ended September 30, 2018, 2017, or 2016, respectively.
+No impairment of goodwill has occurred during the years ended September 30, 2019, or 2018, respectively.

 The Company capitalizes legal costs incurred to obtain patents.
 Once accepted by either the U.S. Patent Office or the equivalent office of a foreign country, these legal costs are amortized using the straight-line method over the remaining estimated lives, not exceeding 20 years.
-As of September 30, 2018, the Company has 15 patents granted and multiple pending applications both inside and outside the United States.
+As of September 30, 2019, the Company has 19 patents granted and multiple pending applications both inside and outside the United States.

 In addition, the Company has various finite life intangible assets, most of which were acquired as a result of the acquisition of a portfolio of Telcordia certified outdoor active cabinet products from Calix, Inc. ("Calix") during fiscal year 2018 as described in Note F in greater detail below.
-Finite life intangible assets at September 30, 2018 and 2017 are as follows:
+Finite life intangible assets as of September 30, 2019 and 2018 are as follows: